Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 I believe the biggest reason for this is a lack of trust in China.

-First, the Chinese government has stated that it will not officially engage in dialogue with the current Republic of China (Taiwan) government (Democratic Progressive Party), which does not recognize one China.
+First, the PRC government has stated that it will not officially engage in dialogue with the current Republic of China (Taiwan) government (i.e. the Democratic Progressive Party), which does not recognize one China.

 Second, China's military exercises against Taiwan are becoming increasingly intense.